zhang-lucy/openai-fashion-assistant/README.md

 ![data pipeline diagram](data_pipeline.png)

 - [Token Classifier](https://github.com/zhang-lucy/openai-fashion-assistant/blob/main/data_processing/parse_titles.ipynb): First I batch processed and grabbed all the unique tokens from all the text + descriptions + features.
 I passed the top 2000 of them into gpt-4o-mini and had it classify them by gender / category / color / style.
-I was then able to apply these hardcoded mappings to be scrappy classifier that extracted tokens and classified by gender / category / color / style.
+I was then able to apply these hardcoded mappings to be scrappy classifier that extracted tokens and classified them.
 - [Format Text For Embedding](https://github.com/zhang-lucy/openai-fashion-assistant/blob/main/data_processing/parse_titles.ipynb): In the same notebook, about 75% down the page, see the function `format_product` that provides the `text_for_embedding` column.
 This function formats the text in a standard way, ready to be embedded
 - [Create Product Schema](https://github.com/zhang-lucy/openai-fashion-assistant/blob/main/api/app/models.py): This product schema was created for a postgres table with a pgvector-backed Embedding column
 - [Insert Metadata into table](https://github.com/zhang-lucy/openai-fashion-assistant/blob/main/api/app/scripts/upsert.py): First, all the Products were inserted into the metadata table.